LavamasterYT/arch-tutorial/install.md

 ```
 $ arch-chroot /mnt
 ```
 This will essentially locally "ssh" into the system.
-This is a very useful tool, more information about it will be provided in the [troubleshooting]() section
+This is a very useful tool, more information about it will be provided in the [troubleshooting]() section.

 ### Setting up time <a name='settingtime'></a>